-Step operation:
+Step operation

-- 1. Open the entrance/screen door all the way. - 2.
+- Open the entrance/screen door all the way. - 2.
 Twist the locking handle to release the steps from the locked position on the door frame (A). - 3.
 Lower the step assembly to the ground (B). - 4.
-Adjust the feet to stabilize the steps (C).
+Adjust the feet to stabilize the steps (C). - 5.
+Remove pins (D) on each side of the step to adjust the legs, then reinsert the pins to lock the legs.

-Step storage:
+Step storage

-- 5. Fold the handrail at the door out of the way or remove the optional step handrail (if so equipped). - 6.
-Retract adjustable feet (C) if necessary to fit inside the doorway. - 7.
-Lift the steps and rotate up into the doorway. - 8.
-Steps will automatically latch into brackets on each side of the door frame as they are lifted in place. - 9.
-Close the entrance/screen door.
+- Fold the handrail at the door out of the way or remove the optional step handrail (if so equipped). - Pull pins from adjustable legs (D), and retract the legs so they fit inside the doorway when steps are folded.
+Reinsert the pins to lock the legs. - 8.
+Lift the steps and rotate up into the doorway. - Steps will automatically latch into brackets on each side of the door frame as they are lifted in place. - 10.
+Close the entrance/screen door